mackenziebowes/questlog/README.md

-# Questlog – An RPG-Style Quest Tracker for Solo Devs
+# CTQL: Clock Time Quest Log – An RPG-Style Quest Tracker for Solo Devs

-**Questlog** turns your daily tasks into structured, time-tracked quests — helping you see exactly where your time goes, one mission at a time.
+**ctql** turns your daily tasks into structured, time-tracked quests — helping you see exactly where your time goes, one mission at a time.

 _Track progress.
 Slay distractions.
 Win back your day._